fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I did some testing with mixed results.
 CANTOTEM kept issuing events for a reason I don't understand.
 CAN1602PIN would not register with FCU and I think was not sending any events at all.
 CANDUE did work (it belongs on the other branch) and was useful to see what was going on.
 I did see some long messages from CANTOTEM, some with zero size which is worrying.
 I want to find the cause of the problem with CAN1602PIN.

+There must be a difference between the configurations on my different computers.
+When I compiled the CAN1602PIN code on the laptop it was bigger - too big to compile.

 ### 21st and 23rd August

 I have been adding code to send and receive the long messages to CANTEXTL and CANTOTEM.
 This code has been locked out of use.
 I have now activated it successfully using an update of Duncan's library.
 I now have examples which complete the codes.
 Initial off line tests failed.